kaetemi/chroma-rotation-averaging/README.md

 ## Acknowledgements

 The code in this repository was primarily written by DeepSeek R1 and Claude Sonnet, with some manual editing to fix issues with dithering.
+Refactored with Claude 4.5 Opus.
 The README was mostly written by Claude Opus.

 ## License